ChethanaAkarshani/ChethanaAkarshani/README.md

  ## <img src="https://cdn-icons-png.flaticon.com/512/942/942748.png" width="25"/> About Me

-I am an IT undergraduate at Rajarata University of Sri Lanka with a strong interest in Web Development 🌐 and UI/UX Design 🎨, and a solid foundation in Networking 🖧.
+I am an IT undergraduate at Rajarata University of Sri Lanka with a strong interest in UI/UX Design 🌐 and Web development 🎨, and a solid foundation in Networking 🖧.
 I am passionate about creating intuitive, user-centered digital experiences while building reliable and scalable systems behind them.

 I am committed to continuous learning 📚, hands-on project work 💻, and improving my technical skills across modern web technologies, interface design, and networking concepts.
 My goal is to contribute to professional, impactful, and well-designed technology solutions 🚀.